 WHAT HAPPENS IF I AGREE TO BE IN THE STUDY?

 We will ask you to come to the NIA Clinical Research Unit which is located on the 5th floor of Harbor Hospital, to participate in a screening evaluation.
 You will have the opportunity to obtain additional information about studies in which you wish to participate and discuss eligibility issues with NIA staff members.
+In some cases, we may ask to come to your home to conduct the screening evaluation.

 The tests and procedures required for determining eligibility for the research studies are described below.
 You will only be asked to undergo those tests that are specific to the research study to which you are being considered.
 There is a possibility that you may be asked to take tests that are not listed below because the protocol you are being evaluated for requires them, at which time you will be consented on that specific protocol.